 Then the question arises that when we are spending the highest in healthcare, using best technologies, backed by the top researchers of the world then what are those problems with the U.S. healthcare system that are pulling us down in the list of world’s top countries in healthcare quality list.
 First, we have to see why healthcare delivery in the U.S. is expensive.
 With the advent of the unified electronic healthcare system, the cost of care delivery has increased for physician practices.

 Physicians are now required to hire highly trained IT resources to manage the new EHR and EMR systems.
 Not only that, but the transformation from the old system is also expensive.
 Although, many government-run programs have incentivized the switch from paper records to electronic health record system it has, in fact, increased the operational cost.

-Rising technology cost Physician practices are now required to install new computers with EHR solutions.
+Physician practices are now required to install new computers with EHR solutions.
 To maintain the software, sometimes they have to pay for subscription charges on monthly or one-time subscription fee to the vendors.
 Besides, training and induction of the IT trained staff is also increasing the operational cost.
 Healthcare system in the U.S. is different from other countries.
-Unlike Canada where practices are only required to submit the claims to one entity; in the U.S. there are multiple payers of healthcare reimbursements which require an advanced level of medical coding and billing experience or you would get back the claims with objections.
+Unlike Canada where practices are only required to submit the claims to one entity; in the U.S. there are multiple payers of healthcare reimbursements which require an advanced level of medical billing and credentialing services experience or you would get back the claims with objections.
 To achieve this level of accuracy and skill, physicians are required to hire trained and highly paid staff.